jkentjnr/grunt-force-developer/README.md

 ### Recommended Gruntfile.js

-In this example, the default task is configured to package the new and modified project files and upload them using `ant`.  `ant` has been used due to problems getting `nforce-metadata` to deploy zip files -- this will be addressed.
+In this example, the default task is configured to package the new and modified project files and upload these using `ant`.   `ant` has been used due to problems getting `nforce-metadata` to deploy zip files -- this will be addressed.

 This script enables a developer to work using any folder structure and uploading changes by executing `grunt`.
 Once the `nforce` issue is addressed, this script would be executed `grunt default-nforce`.